 “And at the end of the day, your feet should be dirty, your hair messy and your eyes sparkling.”

-Here is the quick answer to the question “why do we allow worry, fear, anger, and anxiety to rule our lives and cause dis-ease in our minds and bodies?
+Here is the quick answer to the question “Why do we allow worry, fear, anger, and anxiety to rule our lives and cause dis-ease in our minds and bodies?

 The amazing human brain, while capable of sending people to the moon, also has a primitive function that “protects” us.
-In some crazy, warped, gooblygook way, the primitive mind convinces us that danger is imminent, and we, naively accept it and respond accordingly.
+In some crazy, warped, gobblygook way, the primitive mind convinces us that danger is imminent, and we, naively accept it and respond accordingly.
 As learning machines, we assign meaning to our experiences, which further anchors and automates stress responses.

-The fact that the primitive mind activates our fight, flight, freeze responses to prepare us for danger is likely not news to you.
+The fact that the primitive mind (Bob) activates our fight, flight, and freeze responses to prepare us for danger is likely not news to you.
 I am fairly confident that you do not spend your day being chased by tigers.
 Very few of us are in the imminent danger that would justify the uncomfortable experiences we create in our minds and bodies.
 Let’s replace all the clinical jargon that comes along with the physiological symptoms of the unjustified stress response and simply call it “freaking out.”

 The activated stress response aka freaking out state causes a range of problems.
 For one, we cannot connect with our original potential if we are in this mode.
 There is no logic in trying to solve a problem when we are unable to concentrate, focus or be creative.

-Through the ages, before the big book and Shanti, wise philosophers have spoken of the mind-body connection and the damage that stress and worry cause.
+Through the ages, before the Big Book and Shanti, wise philosophers have spoken of the mind-body connection and the damage that stress and worry cause.
 But I don’t think we as a species have really taken this to heart.